lowrycito/handbook/pages/study-manual-general-handbook-9-relief-society.md

 councilor.
 For information about the responsibilities of the stake Relief Society presidency and secretary, see 6.7.1 and 6.7.3.

-The stake president meets regularly (usually monthly) with the stake Relief Society president or presidency.
-They counsel together about the work of salvation and exaltation.
+The stake president meets regularly (at least monthly) with the stake Relief Society president or presidency.
+They counsel together about God’s work of salvation and exaltation.
 They also discuss (1) the progress and needs of sisters in the stake and (2) Relief Society meetings, instruction, and activities.

-The stake Relief Society presidency instructs ward Relief Society presidencies in their responsibilities for missionary work and temple and family history work.
+The stake Relief Society presidency instructs ward Relief Society presidencies in their responsibilities for ministering, missionary work, and temple and family history work.
 They do this under the direction of the stake presidency.
 High councilors are assigned to assist.
 See 23.1 and 25.2.

 If the stake has a young single adult committee, a member of the stake Relief Society presidency serves on it.
 The same is true if the stake has a single